 - Limited 1-year warranty

-- All of the extras should be purchased separately and this can be rather expensive
+- All of the extras should be purchased separately and add cost

-- The instructions for figuring it out and mounting it are not as clear as can be
+- The instructions for mounting the unit it are not as clear as you’d think

 Other Products in the Line